miketauro/Classifying-Medical-vs-Alternative-Medical-Research-Papers-Using-Machine-Learning/README.md

 using either the title or the abstract as input data.
 Using abstracts as data resulted in an average accuracy (averaged over all classification algorithms) of 93.8%, with the highest accuracy obtained of 96% using artifical neural networks.
 Interestingly, using titles resulted in a significantly lower average and highest accuracy of 84.9% and 90% respectively.
 This project shows not only that science and pseudoscience can be differentiated by machine learning on a fundamental level, but that utilizing a smaller feature set such as titles might not perform as well as a larger feature set such as abstracts.

+This project was completed as my final project required by the Brainstation Data Science course.